dbbs-lab/bsb-core/docs/source/usage/getting-started.rst

       meta = morpho.get_meta()
       return meta["size"] > self.min_size and meta["size"] < self.max_size

-Assuming that that code is in a ``select.py`` file relative to the working directory you can now access
+3. Assuming that that code is in a ``select.py`` file relative to the working directory you can now access:

 .. code-block:: json